-The concentration of ephedrine in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD2017DL, is 12 μ g/mL.
+The concentration of ephedrine in the Sample, obtained using the Confirmation Procedure and stated in accordance with the reporting rules in WADA TD DL, is 12 μ g/mL.
 This exceeds the relevant DL for ephedrine of 11 μ g/mL.
 The relative combined standard uncertainty (u_c %) estimated by the Laboratory for a result at the Threshold (10 μ g/mL) is 3.6 %.
-This result meets the requirements of WADA TD2017DL for an Adverse Analytical Finding for the presence of ephedrine in the Sample at a concentration greater than 10 μ g/mL].
+This result meets the requirements of WADA TD DL for an Adverse Analytical Finding for the presence of ephedrine in the Sample at a concentration greater than the Threshold of 10 μ g/mL].